Embodiment of Scarlet Devil: Conception and design

 ZUN's general goal for Embodiment of Scarlet Devil was to avoid over-complication, and to let the player have fun simply dodging bullets.
 The Spell Card system was created by ZUN in 1999 while working on the Seihou Project, and was intended to be a means to identify bullet patterns with names as well as adding depth to his characters.
 ZUN further stated that Embodiment of Scarlet Devil itself was created for the purpose of introducing this system, and it has been featured in every game after.
 ZUN also had interest during development in making a bullet hell game in which the player could switch between two characters easily during gameplay, as he believed there were few games that incorporated such a system.
 He would ultimately decide against this, believing that having playable characters who had not been previously introduced would be unnatural, and so this system was reserved until Imperishable Night, when he had determined enough characters had been introduced to the series.
 A demo version containing the first three stages was also distributed online on June 10, 2002.
+A third playable character was planned for the game, but was scrapped due to time constraints, with only development leftovers being two text strings hidden in the game's executable file located next to the existing shot types.

-ZUN has stated his intention to re-release Embodiment of Scarlet Devil on Steam, but due to compatibility issues when running the game in full screen on Windows 10 or later, the frame rate does not have a limit, causing the game to move at abnormally high speeds and rendering it unplayable.
-A similar bug was known to ZUN upon the game's release.
-Fan patches to remedy this have since been released, but ZUN stated that he was unable to fix the issue himself, as he had lost the game's source code.
+The game's characters were designed to fit the Western theme while maintaining specific gameplay roles.
+ZUN designed the stage one boss, Rumia, to be the weakest boss in the game, intending for her "strong-sounding" ability to manipulate darkness to serve as an opening "punchline."
+Similarly, the final boss having a more child-like personality was meant to contrast with vampires being depicted as long-lived creatures, although in 2016 ZUN would note that characters similar to Remilia have appeared in other media since the game's release, making her less unique.
+Several characters draw inspiration from other media.
+The head maid Sakuya Izayoi was heavily inspired by the character Dio Brando from the manga JoJo's Bizarre Adventure, specifically his time-stopping abilities and knife-throwing attacks.
+Flandre Scarlet's dialogue, the name of the penultimate Spell Card "And Then Will There Be None?", and her theme song, "U.N.
+Owen Was Her?", reference the 1939 Agatha Christie mystery novel And Then There Were None.